 The Management Information Systems program emphasizes the use of a computer as a managerial productivity tool and/or a resource of an organization in a systems setting.

 The management information systems (MIS) curriculum is designed to help students understand the core concepts in information systems, essential to just about every job.
 This means graduates who can lead teams and projects that integrate information systems into business processes are in high demand and have an edge in the job market.
-Students can choose to pursue MIS as concentration, offered through the Management major, or as a minor paired with any major.
+Students can choose to pursue MIS as major or as a minor paired with any major.

 The program does not require any detailed knowledge of computing or information technology, nor is extensive computer programming required.

 As businesses continue to become more aware of the importance of using information systems to make operational and strategic decisions, they want to hire graduates who not only understand these systems, but also possess analytical problem-solving skills and know how to act as a liaison between business executives and IT staff.
 The MIS curriculum will give you this unique advantage upon graduation.

 Management information systems students have completed related internships and launched careers at a range of notable organizations.